 Source Plan Assessed ?
-Additional Measure Comment Reduce NI X UB1: Development of draft strategy Managing Stormwater Development of strategies is part of the planning process.
-Assessment of these NI x UB2: Manage misconnections through development of a strategy measures would be premature prior to a decision on what the strategies would involve.
-NI X UB3: Education and awareness on applicability of SUDs These measures are aimed at education and awareness, and while these are X UB4: Introduce school education programme valuable measures and should be encouraged, they are not suitable for SEA.
+Additional Measure Comment Reduce NI x UB1: Development of draft strategy Managing Storn water measures would be premature prior to a decision on what the strategies wo NI x UB2: Manage misconnections through development of a strategy involve.
+NI X UB3: Education and awareness on applicability of SuDS These measures are aimed at education and awareness, and while these are X UB4: Introduce school education programme valuable measures and should be encouraged, they are not suitable for SEA.
 NI x UB5: Develop an extended regulatory tool kit The details as to the management controls to be included in the regulatory toolkit are not yet available.
-It is not possible to assess the impacts associated with these at this time; however, it is strongly recommended that when the details of these are known, they are subject to an environmental assessment to identify potential impacts other than those related to water, e.g. population, etc. Ire x UB6: Prepare urban asset management plans, which should include surveys, mapping, and research; codes of best practice or legislation; groundwater quality monitoring and risk assessment; improved infrastructure, including implementation of SUDs; and planning There are a number of items identified as potential components of the urban assessment management plans, most of which are aimed at data and information gathering.
+It is not possible to assess the impacts associated with these at this time; however, it is strongly recommended that when the details of these are known, they are subject to an environmental assessment to identify potential impacts other than those related to water, e.g. population, etc. Ire x UB6: Prepare urban asset management plans, which should include surveys, mapping, and research; codes of best practice or legislation; groundwater quality monitoring and risk assessment; improved infrastructure, including implementation of SuDS; and planning There are a number of items identified as potential components of the urban assessment management plans, most of which are aimed at data and information gathering.
 The only piece of the measure, which could be suitable for SEA, is the provision for 'improved infrastructure'.
 However, the details as to what this would involve in the individual plans are not yet available.
 It is strongly recommended that when the details of these are known, the determination with regard to the requirement for a SEA is made.
-If an SEA is not required under the provisions of the Directive it is recommended that a focussed environmental assessment be carried out to identify potential impacts other than those related to water, e.g. population, etc. Replace / U lpgrade NI x UB7: Develop a diffuse pollution screening and modelling tool to assess diffuse loads and allow for prioritisation of new actions Development of a screening tool is part of the information gathering stage of the planning process.
+If an SEA is not required under the provisions of the Directive it is recommended that a focussed environmental assessment be carried out to identify potential impacts other than those related to water, e.g. population, etc. Replace / U Ipgrade • NI x UB7: Develop a diffuse pollution screening and modelling tool to assess diffuse loads and allow fo prioritisation of new actions Development of a screening tool is part of the information gathering stage of the planning process.
 Assessment of this measure would be premature prior to a decision being made on the specific actions to be implemented.
 It is highly recommended that when specific proposals are chosen, that these be subject to environmental assessment to identify potential impacts.
-NI x UB8: Promote and adopt good practice with respect to storage, use and disposal of hazardous chemicals This measure is aimed at education and awareness, and while it is an extremely valuable measure and should be encouraged, it is not suitable for SEA.
+NI x UB8: Promote and adopt good practice with respect to storage, use and disposal of hazardous chemicals This measure is aimed at education and awareness, and while it is a extremely valuable measure and should be encouraged, it is not suitable for SEA.